High School & Secondary Curriculum

 Toronto, ON M5R 0A3

 Once final, official results have been received and reviewed by Enrolment Services, eligible transfer credits will be processed and loaded to your student record (typically between August and October).
-Once loaded, an acknowledgement email will be sent to your @mail.utoronto.ca account.
+Once added, an acknowledgement email will be sent to your @mail.utoronto.ca account.

 Details on how and when to submit your final, official results can be found under the respective equivalency charts below.

 - International Baccalaureate (IB)